-Fees for non-credit courses are listed in each course description.
-Tuition is to be paid in advance before the first class meeting.
-No one is officially enrolled until the fee is paid and the registration is received.
+Fees for non-credit courses are based on course requirements for each special instructional program.
+Tuition must be paid in prior to the first class meeting.
+No one is officially enrolled until course tuition, fees and registration is complete.
 Payments can be made in the form of cash, check, money order, or credit card.

-Please note: Checks and money orders need to be made payable to Reid State Technical College.
+Please note: Checks and money orders are made payable to Reid State Technical College.